I’m A Tech-Fatigued Millennial

 I’m a little tech-fatigued these days.
 I spend a lot of time online.

-It’s a common knowledge that smartphone-obsession is Generation Y (aka Millennial) pathological addiction.
+It’s common knowledge that smartphone obsession is Generation Y (aka Millennial) pathological addiction.
 We know it’s bad, but we’re just loving it too much to give up.

-Last week I had my first ever real Internet overdose – the realization that I really need to start limiting my screen-time (for some time at least).
-It was one hell of week that ended with a throbbing headache and apathy for doing anything but eating junk food and watching Sex and the City …on a Friday evening.
+Last week I had my first ever real Internet overdose – the realization that I really need to start limiting my screen time (for some time at least).
+It was one hell of a week that ended with a throbbing headache and apathy for doing anything but eating junk food and watching Sex and the City …on a Friday evening.

 There are few things in life that are truly urgent

 “Asap” is a buzzword made up by self-proclaimed important people.
-The reality is, if there is no blood, earthquake or other natural disaster, it can likely wait.
+The reality is, if there is no blood, earthquake, or other natural disasters, it can likely wait.